10 Oct Adversity | Oct 2021

 1) Accept what happened.
 Recognize that everything changes.
 And nothing lasts forever.

 2) Explore options.
 Ask yourself questions and then write lists of answers.
-Then discuss possibilities with family and friends.
+Then discuss these possibilities with family and friends.
+These possibilities may open ways to change the situation or to move out of the way.

 3) Ask others for help, ideas, and support.
 Then chose those ideas that best fit your situation.
 Note that this can include joining a group or an organization that provides a structure for solutions and support.